History Civil War: Secret Missions: Reception

-The game received mediocre ratings from critics.
+The game received mixed reviews from critics.
 IGN praised the graphics but panned the length of the game.
 GameRankings criticizes the small glitches, but praised the game in portraying "something to skip WWII shooters".

-Many critics did however noted the game to be one of the best of its genre.
-GameFaqs described it as currently the best first person Civil War shooter in its "Top 10 American Civil War Games".
+Many critics did however noted the game to be one of the best of its genre, noting how special it was due to its unique setting.
+GameFaqs included the game on its list "Top 10 American Civil War Games".
+Daniel Martinez from The Gamer listed it at #5 in his "10 Games Based On The American Civil War", praising its accuracy of the time period and its uniqueness.